National Pupil Database (NPD)

 Researchers can still request bespoke extracts of the data if needed and will likely be required to submit a business application with the main application.

 To help decide which extract is needed, researchers should consider whether they require a dataset containing pupil level or aggregated data, whether sensitive data is required and whether any identifying and highly sensitive data items are needed.
-To help make this decision the Department for Education has produced an NPD data table which details the tier each NPD variable is associated with.
-This can be downloaded from their website here and is also available in our DfE PDF pack here.

 Researchers are required to demonstrate that they will comply with all relevant requirements of the Data Protection Act 1998.
 In particular that they: